Briggsbriner/Median-Incomes-by-Texas-Counties/README.md

 Unit 3 Project for English 105
 The original Public Heatlh dataset was provided by Professor Gotzler

-In this repository, you will find a colab notebook oulining specific steps on how to cull a condensed dataset, a larger public health by county dataset, and ultimately the subset of data I sifted through and created outlining median household incomes across various counties in Texas.
+In this repository, you will find a colabs notebook oulining specific steps on how to cull a condensed dataset, a larger public health by county dataset, and ultimately the subset of data I sifted through and created outlining median household incomes across various counties in Texas.

 ### Why Does This Data Matter?